 Given its high fat and salt content, as well as the potential for containing hazardous spices, onion, or garlic powder, pork sausage is not an ideal source of meat for your dog as these ingredients can put your dog at risk for anaemia.

-Can Dogs Eat Pork Scratchings?
+Can Dogs Eat Pork Scratchings or Crackling?

 Pork scratchings are not safe for dogs to consume.
 Whether they go by chicharrones, rinds, crackling, or pork skin, pork scratchings are not suitable as dog food or treats.